-The following Table 2 and Figure 1 below provides a fourteen-year history (2009-2022) of the Town of Chester's capital improvement expenditures by department by year as identified in the annual Town Reports and as shown on pages 3 through 9 of this report.
+The following Table 2 and Figure 1 below provides a thirteen-year history (2009-2021) of the Town of Chester's capital improvement expenditures by department by year as identified in the annual Town Reports and as shown on pages 3 thru 8 of this report.
 Expenditures for capital projects that may have been funded from within department operating budgets are not included in Table 2 or Figure 1 below.